liuheng0213/BigCommerce-Task-Heng-Liu/README.md

 1 start Mysql

+	1.1 create a db called bigcommerce
+	1.2 set username of mysql connection to be 'stephen' 1.2 set password of mysql connection to be '83603919'

+	or: open application.properties
+	you can directly change configs above, according to your own mysql configs on your computer

 2 open two sql files : sql/t_customer.sql as well as sql/t_order.sql
   run all sentences in these two files to add test data